halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 * Reset Animation State Event

-These event dispatchers are fired when the corresponding interface method is call.
+These event dispatchers are fired when the corresponding interface method is called.
 The object on the scene is then expected to change its animation state accordingly.
 Also, as the Play Animation Once interface method has a callback, once the object on the scene finishes playing the animation it should call the Animation Finished method on the Adventure Character, so the Adventure Character can call the callback it received in the Play Animation Once method.

 ## Save/Load System

 All of our classes store their persistent data in the Save Game object on the game context.
-In the default game context a save game is already present, but it you can create your own.
+In the default game context a save game is already present, but you can create your own.
 Just make sure that all game contexts use the same Save Game object.

 To create a Save, call the Create Save method.
 This method requires a name of the save and a user index.
 The name is up to the designer.
 User Index is required only on some platforms and is the master user index used to identify the user doing the saving.
 It is not needed on PC, which means it is not covered by this documentation.